 •Give your reaction to homophinic translation; for those of you who know the Zukofsky, dicscuss in that context.

-3. (Sept.
-22) Lyn Hejinian and Bernadette Mayer in/as/among the everyday Lyn Hejinian (EPC author page) My Life (Green Integer, available at Penn Book Center) Hejinian LINEbreak nterview and PennSound page Hejinian EPC page (note Eclipse links to digital books) Intro to Hejinian by Juliana Spahr (note also Spahr on My Life) (via Gale Literature Resource Center) "Rejection of Closure"
+NPM ((poems and poetics) & FOSC (584) Lyn Hejinian (EPC author page) My Life (Green Integer digital edn) Hejinian LINEbreak interview and PennSound page Hejinian EPC page (note Eclipse links to digital books) Intro to Hejinian by Juliana Spahr (note also Spahr on My Life) (via Gale Literature Resource Center) "Rejection of Closure" My Life blog

 unconventional narrativity of her autobiographical work opens up